Flu & Influenza

 - 2009 – The Swine flu pandemic

 Well other than a higher number of people being infected and a higher mortality rate, they also happened following the identification of a new strain of the virus.
 When new strains of virus emerge (which we have no immune memory to) they can spread like wildfire and cause more severe illnesses.
+Influenza is not just limited to certain areas, however, studies found that it is more prominent in the east of the world.
 Deadly outbreaks of influenza are almost always associated with strains that leap the species barrier and come from animals.

 While we do know that a crossover of an avian H1N1 stain caused the 1918 Spanish flu, we don’t know if other H1N1 strains existed in humans before this, but we do know that the H2N2 and H3N2 strains emerged and caused the 1958 and 1968 pandemics respectively.

 Thankfully we have effective vaccines to protect the most vulnerable from the potentially life threatening effects of influenza.
 The use of vaccines has also helped notify us when new strains of disease emerge.
 Quite often the emergence of the new strain will make the vaccine ineffective, alerting healthcare authorities and scientists to potentially dangerous new effects.